Auckland DHB Nutrition

 Dietitians apply scientific knowledge about food and nutrition to individuals and groups in states of health and disease to promote optimal health outcomes within the social, economic, and cultural context of the New Zealand population.

-A dietitian is a registered health professional who meets the standards of professionalism required by the NZ Dietitians Board under the HPCA Act 2003, who has an undergraduate science degree in human nutrition, as well as a postgraduate diploma in dietetics.
+A dietitian is a registered health professional who meets the standards of professionalism required by the NZ Dietitians Board under the HPCA Act 2003.
+NZ Registered Dietitians have an undergraduate science degree in human nutrition, as well as a Masters Degree or Postgraduate Diploma in Dietetics.

 Dietitians provide nutrition support to clients, their family, whanau and caregivers by: